-Savings Rate (SR), probably one if not the most important concept you must understand when you try to reach Financial Independence and Retire Early.
+The FIRE Savings Rate (SR), is probably one, if not the most important concept you must understand when you try to reach Financial Independence and Retire Early.
 It’s also the perfect place to start if you are wondering how to get into FIRE.
 So, let us see what this FIRE savings rate or simply “FIRE ratio” actually is.

-If you read some of the American blogs like the ones mentioned earlier, you will notice a clear difference in taxation between the USA and Belgium or even Europe In general.
+If you have read some American blogs in the past you might have noticed that there is a clear difference in taxation between the USA and Belgium or even Europe in general.

-How to calculate your monthly Savings Rate (SR)
+How to calculate your monthly FIRE Savings Rate

-In essence, the calculation of my (monthly) SR boils down to the following:
+In essence, the calculation of my (monthly) savings rate boils down to the following:

 There really are only two variables to this equation: Total Income and All Expenses.
 This gives me two questions to answer: